MSBS Technical Standards Requirement

 Behavioral and Social Attributes

-clinical environments.
+Students must adapt to changing environments and possess coping mechanisms to respond appropriately to continue functioning in the face of uncertainties inherent in academic and clinical environments.
 Qualities and characteristics that will be assessed during the admission and education process are compassion, integrity, concern for others, interpersonal skills, interest, and motivation.
 Students must recognize and display respect for differences in culture, values, and ethics among faculty, peers, and administrative staff and colleagues.
 Students must also be able to handle situations appropriately and professionally when those situations may be physically, emotionally, or intellectually stressful, including those situations that must be handled promptly and calmly.
 At times, this requires the ability to be aware of and appropriately react to one’s own immediate emotional responses and environment.

 Ethical Values

 An applicant and student must demonstrate a professional demeanor, conduct and behavior that are appropriate to his or her standing in the professional degree program.
-This includes compliance with the ethical and professional rules applicable to the health science profession and all College and University policies, including but not limited to the Code of Ethical Conduct.